Business Schools in Massachusetts

 - Raytheon in Cambridge – 61,000 employees $22.8 billion in annual revenue

 - Staples in Brighton – 61,738 employees, $22.5 billion in annual revenue

-A large percentage of business professionals in Massachusetts earn six-figure salaries, including sales managers and marketing managers, who earned mean annual salaries of $144,490 and $137,920, respectively, in FY 2014.
+A large percentage of business professionals in Massachusetts earn six-figure incomes, including sales managers and marketing managers, who earned a mean annual income of $144,490 and $137,920, respectively, in FY 2014 according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 Additionally, the state is home to several inspiring entrepreneurs who worked their way to the top of the corporate ladder including:

 - Robert Kraft, CEO of the Kraft Group, who graduated with an MBA from Harvard Business School.
 Kraft began his career working at the Rand-Whitney Group, a packaging company in Worcester.
 He bought out the company in 1968, which was one of several savvy business moves that gave Kraft the financial ability to acquire the New England Patriots in 1994 and found shopping center Patriot Place in 2007.
 Kraft currently has an estimated net worth of $4.3 billion.

 - Abigail Johnson, CEO of Fidelity Investments, who graduated with an MBA from Harvard Business School.
 Johnson began working at Fidelity Investments in 1988 as a portfolio manager and analyst, before working her way up to various executive roles in the company and eventually assuming the CEO role in October 2014.
 Johnson’s net worth is currently estimated to be $13.4 billion.